saurabh1088/notes/iOS/Debug/Debug.md

 ### How to view crash logs on Xcode for your apps in TestFlight and AppStore?
 Got to Xcode -> Window -> Organizer
 Choose App and one can view crash logs, hang logs, etc.

+### How can one share logs from device?
+Device, if is connected to Xcode, then once can use Xcode's Device menu to view logs.
+Also on device one can view logs under :

+Settings -> Privacy & Security -> Analytics & Improvements -> Analytica Data

+## Symbolification
+1. Upload symbols with the app, this will ensure that server side symbolification works.
+2. Save the app archives, as archives contains a copy of the debug symbols, the dSYMs.
+Xcode uses spotlight to find these dSYMs and perform local symbolification when it's necessary automatically.
+3. If app is uploaded which contains bitcode, then one should use the archive organizer download debug symbol button to download any dSYMs which comes as part of store side bitcode compilation.

+Crash log files contains much more information than just the stack trace.